spcl/dace/doc/optimization/vscode.rst

 panel, and the properties can be adjusted arbitrarily.
 From here, a button zooms to the affected graph nodes, the transformation can be previewed on the graph, or the transformation can be applied using the provided properties.
-A transformation can be applied using the default properties with a single click by selecting `Quick Apply` in the transformation list.
+A transformation can be applied using the default properties with a single click by selecting *Quick Apply* in the transformation list.

+Note that not every transformation that appears will necessarily improve the performance of the SDFG.
+Use the analysis and instrumentation tools to determine whether a transformation would be useful.

 .. figure:: ../ide/images/sdfg_optimization.gif
     :width: 800